 Don't turn your back on the audience and don't fidget!
 Neither moving around nor standing still is wrong.
 Practice either to make yourself comfortable.

-Keep your hands out of your pocket.
+Keep your hands out of your pockets.
 This is a natural habit when speaking.
 One hand in your pocket gives the impression of being relaxed, but both hands in pockets looks too casual and should be avoided.

 Are You Still Nervous?